Life on Board

 Sleeping on board isn’t normally a problem, aided by the combination of fresh air, exercise, crisp bedding, warm duvets, the gentle motion of the yacht at anchor and cares left behind (and often no ‘phone signal).

-Some trips require that we crack on to cover sea miles to reach a specific destination, heading out to St Kilda or across to Orkney, for example, but on most days there is no such pressure and we are able to enjoy a relaxed and informal breakfast which is normally a help-yourself arrangement with choice of porridge, muesli, cereal, fruits, Greek yoghurt, honey, fruit juice, coffee and tea plus croissants, eggs, bacon and smoked salmon on request.
+Some trips require that we crack on to cover sea miles to reach a specific destination, heading out to St Kilda or across to Orkney, for example, but on most days there is no such pressure and we are able to enjoy a relaxed and informal breakfast which is normally a help-yourself arrangement with choice of porridge, muesli, cereal, fruits, Greek yoghurt, honey, fruit juice, coffee and tea.
 We carry up to ten different teas and herbal infusions including decaf options, so plenty of choice.

 Depending on wind, tide and wishes, lunch time will normally find us in another beautiful anchorage with the opportunity to launch the dinghy and either row or motor ashore to explore.
 The more energetic may want to strap on walking boots and stretch their legs walking to the other end of the island, inland to a fresh-water loch or up a hill to look down on the yacht.
 Others may prefer to just stroll along the beach or even stay on board and enjoy the view from the unique vantage point of an anchored yacht (with a ready flow of tea, coffee and snacks).
 Occasionally, we will spend most of a day in one anchorage to allow for longer walks ashore or simply to enjoy watching the seals, birds or basking sharks.